Hannah-Sten/TeXiFy-IDEA/Writerside/old_wiki/Navigation/Go-to-declaration.md

-By pressing kbd:[Ctrl + B] on a reference to a label, or a citation of a bibtex entry, your cursor will go to the declaration of the reference or citation.
+By pressing <shortcut>Ctrl + B</shortcut> on a reference to a label, or a citation of a bibtex entry, your cursor will go to the declaration of the reference or citation.
-In general, you can go back to your previous cursor location with kbd:[Ctrl + Alt + &lt;-]
+In general, you can go back to your previous cursor location with <shortcut>Ctrl + Alt + &lt;-</shortcut>

 This also works with usages of commands defined with `\newcommand` definitions (in your fileset, not in LaTeX packages), but only if your command definition includes braces, like `\newcommand{\mycommand}{definition}`